knative/docs/docs/eventing/custom-event-source/containersource/README.md

 ## Create a ContainerSource object

 1. Build an image of your event source and publish it to your image repository.
 Your image must read the environment variable `K_SINK` and post messages to the URL specified in `K_SINK`.
-If you do not already have an image, you can use the following example heartbeats event source by running the commands:

-    ```bash
-    git clone -b "{{ branch }}" https://github.com/knative/eventing.git
-    ```

-    ```bash
-    ko publish ko://knative.dev/eventing/cmd/heartbeats
+    You can use the following YAML to deploy a demo `heartbeats` event source:

+    ```yaml
+    apiVersion: sources.knative.dev/v1
+    kind: ContainerSource
+    metadata:
+      name: heartbeat-source
+    spec:
+      template:
+        spec:
+          containers:
+            - image: gcr.io/knative-nightly/knative.dev/eventing/cmd/heartbeats:latest
+              name: heartbeats
+      sink:
+        ref:
+          apiVersion: serving.knative.dev/v1
+          kind: Service
+          name: event-display
     ```

 1. Create a namespace for your ContainerSource by running the command: